 Get a Free Case ReviewIf your child developed a significant psychological or mental disorder after becoming addicted to a social media platform such as Facebook, Instagram, or TikTok, you may want to file a lawsuit.

-Even worse, if your child attempted to commit suicide or died due to the harmful effects of social media, you may be eligible to join our ongoing lawsuits.
+Even worse, if your child engaged in self-harm, attempted to commit suicide or died due to the harmful effects of social media, you may be eligible to join our ongoing lawsuits.

-Weitz & Luxenberg is investigating cases where families were harmed by the algorithm and actions of social media companies.
+Weitz & Luxenberg is investigating cases where families were harmed by the conduct of social media companies and the design of their products and features.
 Our lawsuits are based on these claims:

 You may be able to join with others in seeking justice for your loved one.

 Weitz & Luxenberg has filed lawsuits against several companies for causing social media addiction and harm to users, especially teens.
-These corporations we are suing include Meta Platforms, Inc., formerly known as Facebook, as well as Snap, TikTok, and ByteDance.
+The corporations we are suing include Meta Platforms, Inc., formerly known as Facebook, as well as Snap, TikTok, and YouTube.

 We want to help families who have suffered severe harm due to these social media platforms and their actions.
 Examples of the severe harm caused include eating disorders, self-harm, attempted suicide, or even death.